discordjs/guide/guide/popular-topics/permissions.md

 ## Introduction

-Permissions are Discords primary feature enabeling users to customize the workings of their server to their liking.
+Permissions are Discords primary feature enabling users to customize the workings of their server to their liking.
 To break it down to essentials: Permissions and permission overwrites tell Discord who is allowed to do what and where.
 When first confronted with them they can be quite confusing, but no worries we are here to take care of that, so let's dive in!